 Two cool modular options:

 Having cat towers in different rooms is important so your cats can climb wherever they happen to be, but sometimes it can be hard to fit cat trees into your some spaces.
 Thankfully, there are a lot of really cool space saving cat trees.
 K&H Pet Products makes an over the door cat condo that I recommend to clients all the time.
-Itt was a hit with our Chief Purr Officer when I first got it!
+It was a hit with our Chief Purr Officer when I first got it and continues to be enjoyed by his successors!

 This type of tower is better suited for a door that doesn’t have a lot of activity (think a closet door), but it can go over most doors.
 It allows you to add vertical space in sometimes tricky or narrow locations.